 From the chart itself:

 Colorado’s stratigraphy is dominated by gaps.
-The distribution of strata reflects the tectonic and climatic evolution of each of the region’s eleven basin areas, depicted in the map below.
+The distribution of strata reflects the tectonic and climatic evolution of each of the region’s eleven basin areas.
 To foster comparison of these patterns, we have organized the stratigraphy using a linear timescale and illustrated where orogenic uplift has led to removal of strata or nondeposition.
 Not all orogenic features are illustrated on the chart.
 For example, some orogenies caused sediment ponding and accumulation in intermontane basins, such as during the Laramide in northwestern Colorado.
 In the past ~10 Ma, regional uplift has raised Colorado and has allowed the modern landscapes to be created due to erosion.
 The chart’s color scheme for stratigraphic units gives a sense of dominant lithologies and depositional environments across basins.
 Updates to this chart, as well as additional stratigraphic resources, such as stratigraphic and structural cross-sections, may be found at https://coloradostratigraphy.org.
 To learn more about the unit names on this chart, resources are available at the U.S. Geological Survey’s Geolex site.
 This data has been re-cast against the International Commission on Stratigraphy’s chronostratigraphic chart v.
 2015/01, updated at https://stratigraphy.org.